Are you considering launching an e-commerce store? Now might be the right time.

 Select Themes from the left navigation menu.
 You’ll see your live theme in a box at the very top.

-This box will contain two buttons located in the top right corner of the box.
+This box contains two buttons located in the top right corner of the box.
 The first one with three dots allows you to make basic settings changes.

-One of them will allow you to duplicate your theme.
+One of them allows you to duplicate your theme.
 I advise you to do this as a backup.
 If you don’t like the changes you make, you can always delete them and start working again from the duplicate.

 Other options let you reposition elements on pages, including showing product images on the left, right, or center of the page.
 You can also choose whether you’d like to display social media icons, such as like, tweet, pin, or +1.

-Click on Products on the left side menu on your admin screen.
+Click Products on the left side menu on your admin screen.

 You’ll see a blue Add Product button in the middle of the page.
-Click on it.
-This will allow you to add as much detail as you want about your products.
+Click it, and this will allow you to add as much detail as you want about your products.